Effects Module

 Scroll

 This control group might look like there is a lot more going on, but you'll notice that we have a lot of the same repeated controls from before.
-The main difference here is that we have two variants of each CSS effect—an “In” and an “Out” style.
-The “In“ style is what is used when the Element comes into view and the “Out“ style fires as the Element leaves the viewport.
+The main difference here is that we have two variants of each CSS effect—an “Entrance” and an “Exit” style.
+The “Entrance“ style is what is used when the Element comes into view and the “Exit“ style fires as the Element leaves the viewport.

 For example, if you wanted to create a simple fade-in transition with the Element translating from the side as you scroll to it, you could do the following: